gagle/nx-check-changes/README.md

    └─ lib2
 ```

 You want to run some actions for each app or lib that is modified in a pull request.
-For instance, you're refactoring something internal of `lib1` and you want to lint all the code inside it.
+For instance, you're refactoring something internal from `lib1` and you want to lint all the code inside it.
 You could use `nx affected:lint` but this will also lint apps that depend on `lib1` which is something that you know that has not been modified.
 This can be improved by running this GitHub action.
-The output will be a space-delimited array of libs that has been <u>directly</u> modified, eg. `'libs/lib1'`.
-There is no dependency graph, just a diff between commits.
+The output will be a space-delimited array of libs that has been <u>directly</u> modified, eg. `lib1`.
+There is no dependency graph, just a two dot diff between commits.

 ## Event types